seamplex/feenox/doc/sds.md

 Partition of the 2D NAFEMS LE1 domain into four different sub-domains computed in Gmsh using Metis.
 :::

-Most of the overhead of parallelized tasks come from the fact that one process need data stored in another process.
+Most of the overhead of parallelized tasks come from the fact that processes need data stored in other processes that use another memory address space.
 Therefore, the discretized domain has to be split among processes in such a way as to minimize the number of inter-process communication.
 This problem, called domain decomposition, can be handled either by the mesher or by the solver itself, usually using a third-part library such as [Metis](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview).
 It should be noted that the domain decomposition problem does not have a unique solution.
 On the one hand, it depends on the actual mesh being distributed over parallel processes as illustrated in @fig:nafems-le1-metis.
 On the other hand, the optimal solution might depend on the kind of topology boundaries to minimize (shared nodes, shared faces) and other subtle options that partitioning libraries allow.

 FeenoX relies on Gmsh to perform the domain decomposition (using Metis) and to provide the partitioning information in the mesh file read by the `READ_MESH` keyword.